|TOP 100 Things to do in Sydney, Australia|

 Small is Beautiful

 Australia is the flattest continent on earth so it is easy to look down on skiing in Oz.
-We suspect quite a few skiers like it that way.
-It helps to avoid the crowded ski slopes that can detract from a skiing holiday in Europe.
+We suspect quite a few people like it that way.
+It helps to avoid the crowded snow fields that can detract from a winter holiday in Europe.

 But size does matter